drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Signal

-[Signal](https://www.signal.org) is an advanced E2EE messenger whose [double-ratchet](https://signal.org/docs/specifications/doubleratchet/) protocol is used by countless other messengers including WhatsApp, Google Messages, and Facebook Messenger.
+[Signal](https://www.signal.org) is a popular E2EE messenger whose [double-ratchet](https://signal.org/docs/specifications/doubleratchet/) protocol is used by many other applications including WhatsApp, Google Messages, and Facebook Messenger.

-Signal requires a phone number to sign up and you will need to install it on a phone first before you can use it on desktop.
+To use the Signal desktop app, Signal must first be installed on a phone.

 ## iMessage